 It’s important to periodically evaluate how your website is performing and to take steps to make changes or adjust your strategy as necessary.
 You may consider creating a calendar to plan for when certain sections of your website will be evaluated, who will be responsible for evaluating and who will be responsible for making changes.

-If you are interested in working with our office to use Google Analytics to measure website goals, please contact Mike Hardin at email@example.com.
+If you are interested in working with our office to use Google Analytics to measure website goals, please contact Nick Simson at firstname.lastname@example.org.

 Your content strategy should address all six stages of the web content lifecycle.